Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 # Introduction

 The Duet 3 Roto Toolboard is designed to integrate easily with the E3D Revo Roto extruder and Revo hotends, heaters and temperature sensors.
-The following connect using the E3D supplied connectors for easy wiring: extruder motor, a two or three wire heatsink fan, revo heater, thermistor, and secondary temperature sensor.
+The following connect using the E3D supplied connectors for easy wiring: extruder motor, a 2 or 3-wire heatsink fan, revo heater, thermistor, and secondary temperature sensor.
 In addition a 2, 3 or 4-wire part cooling fan, 4 IO ports for endstops, filament monitor and/or Z probe, a neopixel header, and a Duet 3 scanning Z probe coil can be connected.

 This reduces the number of wires needed to two power wires and a twisted pair for the CAN-FD bus.